AsyaYeromina/kottans-frontend/README.md

 #### 0.3.2.
 [Course: Learn HTML(Codeacademy)](https://www.codecademy.com/learn/learn-html)
 It's a useful course for making first steps in HTML.
 New for me:
-- tag for incerting video
+- tag for inserting video

 ```
     <video src="myVideo.mp4" width="320" height="240" controls>
     Video not supported
     </video>
 ```
-- tag for incerting audio
+- tag for inserting audio

 ```
     <audio autoplay controls>
     <source src="AudioFile.mp3" type="audio/mp3">
     </audio>
 ```
-- Datalist element for making input with ability to select a proposed variant (like a select input) and ability to enter user's own variant.
+- Datalist element for making input with the ability to select a proposed variant (like a select input) and ability to enter user's own variant.
 ```
     <label for="idname">Choose a flavor:</label>
     <input list="datalistid" id="idname" name="idname" />